Axistorm1/coconut/readme.md

 Change filepath display size <br>

 # Known bugs
--v: Some files might be wrongly displayed + not all object files are ignored <br>
+-v: not all object files are ignored <br>
 This repository has a false positive coding style error (F9) <br>
--l: The first two lines of the output will always have a space between them <br>
 coconut.config: hazardous implementation, consider as experimental

 # Contribute